by Stan Purdum

 Other Bicycle Clothing and Apparel

-There are other specialized clothing items you may wish to add, such as bicycle jerseys, but they needn’t be immediate purchases.
+There are other specialized clothing items you may wish to add, such as bicycle jerseys, but if you heed our tips for cycling, they needn’t be immediate purchases.
 Their prime features are 1) they’re made from synthetic fabrics which, unlike cotton, doesn’t turn soggy and chill you if you get caught in the rain, 2), they’re close fitting so as not to leave fabric flapping in the wind to subtract from your forward motion, 3) their usual bright colors make you more visible to motorists, and 4) their pockets on the back keep your stuff from interfering with the pumping movement of your legs.

 In colder weather, you’ll want additional clothing, but as in the warm weather, you can start with what you have on hand and add specialized items as they become desirable.
 Do wear something bright colored as the top layer, to keep yourself highly visible on the road.